Sonya Kurzweil, Ph.D., Director, Psychotherapist

 Instructor in Psychology, Harvard Medical School

-Dr. Kurzweil’s publications include research articles in the Journal of Developmental and Behavioral Pediatrics, Infant Behavior and Development, The International Journal of Group Psychotherapy and the International Journal of Mental Health Promotion.
-She has co-authored a book of poetry for children with her daughter and together they founded (2004) and direct Project Poetry & Pictures, an international outreach program for disadvantaged children to promote literacy and arts (www.ProjectPoetryandPictures.org).
+Dr. Kurzweil’s publications include research articles in the Journal of Developmental and Behavioral Pediatrics, Infant Behavior and Development, The International Journal of Group Psychotherapy , the International Journal of Mental Health Promotion and the American Journal of Psychotherapy.
+She has co-authored a book of poetry for children with her daughter.
+Together they founded (2004) and direct Project Poetry & Pictures, an international outreach program for disadvantaged children, to promote literacy, arts and self confidence in this underserved population. (www.ProjectPoetryandPictures.org).

-Dr. Kurzweil is Clinical Instructor in Psychology at Harvard Medical School and an active member of the Boston Psychoanalytic Society and Institute.
-She lives in Newton MA with her husband.
-They have two children.
+Dr. Kurzweil lives in Newton MA with her husband.
+They have two grown children.

 |